kisakul/table-filter/README.md

 # Table Filter

-A simple JavaScript module which adds a filtering row to given HTML table.
+A simple JavaScript module which adds a filtering row with dropdown lists to given HTML table.

+No dependencies.
+Just vanilla JS.

 ### Sample usage: